rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p3:

+.. container:: snum

+   :ref:`3 <9899_6.10.3.5p3>`

-:ref:`3 <9899_6.10.3.5p3>` EXAMPLE 1 The simplest use of this facility is to define a ''manifest constant'', as in
+EXAMPLE 1 The simplest use of this facility is to define a "manifest constant", as in

 ::